jamescodella/eXITs/README.md

 To evaluate the ensemble and compute the average and per-feature nRMSE, run eval.py on the trained ensemble model name.
 Example: `../models/python eval.py -em XGB`

-### 2.4 Generate prediction
+### 2.4 Generate predictions
-To generate a prediction using the ensemble, run ensemble_main.py on the model and give the `-f` arg
+To generate a predictions using the ensemble, run ensemble_main.py on the model and give the `-f` arg
 Example: `../models/python ensemble_main.py -em XGB -f`